Don Ed Hardy: Career

+Influence

-One of the defining characteristics of Hardy’s work is the elevation of tattoos from flash, preset and preformed tattoos, to customized and personalized work.
-Before this, it was very common for individuals, often those in the U.S. Navy, to walk into studios/or the back of other businesses and select artwork off of a wall.
-Hardy’s motivations were more aesthetically simple: to focus on one's self-expression, the resulting tattoos reflecting the individual's taste and preferences.
+One of the defining characteristics of Hardy’s work is the elevation of tattoos from flash, predesigned tattoos, to customized and personalized work.
+Before this, it was very common for individuals, often those in the U.S. Navy, to walk into studios and select artwork off of a wall.
+Hardy’s motivations were to focus on one's self-expression, the resulting tattoos reflecting the individual's taste and preferences.
 This would be collaborative, done in consultation between tattoo artists and client.
 For Hardy this was about customization and personalization, thus the wearer would have an emotional connection.
 This fine art mentality helped elevate tattoos from a subculture to pop culture, taking it from fringe culture to main culture.

-Legacy
+Publications and conventions

 In 1982, Hardy and his wife Francesca Passalacqua formed Hardy Marks Publications.
 Under this marque, they began publishing the five-book series Tattootime.
 Hardy Marks has published more than 25 books about alternative art, including catalogs of Hardy's work and that of Sailor Jerry Collins.
 EEE Productions (Ed Hardy, Ed Nolte, and Ernie Carafa) put together an influential tattoo convention on the Queen Mary in 1982, as well as organizing many other tattoo conventions and expos.

 In 2000, he was appointed by Oakland Mayor Jerry Brown to the city's Cultural Arts Commission.

+Retirement

 By 2009, Hardy had retired from tattooing.
+He published a memoir in 2013, Wear Your Dreams: My Life in Tattoos.
+Hardy's work was exhibited in a show at the De Young Museum in San Francisco in 2019, including paintings, prints, and drawings.

-He owns Tattoo City, a studio in San Francisco.
+He owned Tattoo City, a studio in San Francisco.
+In August 2024, Tattoo City announced plans to close by the end of 2024 and said that Hardy has Alzheimer’s disease.

-Brands